International Board

 Prof. Sir Jeffrey Jowell

-Professor Sir Jeffrey Jowell QC is a practicing lawyer at Blackstone Chambers.
+Professor Sir Jeffrey Jowell KC is a practicing lawyer at Blackstone Chambers.
 He is Emeritus Professor of Public Law at University College London (where he was twice Dean of the Law Faculty and a Vice Provost).
 He was knighted (KCMG) in the Queen's Honours List 2011 "for services to human rights, democracy and the rule of law".

 Jowell served as the Director of the Bingham Centre for the Rule of Law since its launch in December 2010.